Create legacy boot image

 - Install the client OS system and Install the latest patches of Windows as well as the service packs if available.

 - Install the motherboard chipset drivers and NIC driver.
 With only a chipset and NIC driver installed the image will be compatible with most specifications.
-If you install all device drivers, the image may have graphics and other driver conflict with different specifications.
+If you install all device drivers, the image may have graphics and other driver conflicts with different specifications.
 We can install other device drivers once the client has successfully booted and is placed in super client mode.

 - Set static ip (Figure 2).